 From experience, do not forgo using the original Nilla wafers.
 I have yet to find a single brand that can even begin to touch their deliciousness!

 I chose to create a Southern Banana Pudding dessert in my 10″ Lodge Cast Iron skillet for several reasons.
 Puddings and custards can easily stick to pans if not cooked at the proper temperature and stirred properly; but when seasoned properly, the cast iron is a non-stick surface.
+Using the cast iron brings back memories of my own grandparents using theirs to cook delicious dinners.

-- 3 eggs large, separated
+- 3 eggs (large, separated)

 - 1/2 cup granulated sugar